apache/celeborn/docs/monitoring.md

     - ActiveChunkStreamCount
         - Active stream count for reduce partition reading streams.
     - OpenStreamSuccessCount
-        - The count of opening stream succeed in current worker.
     - OpenStreamFailCount
-        - The count of opening stream failed in current worker.
     - FetchChunkSuccessCount
-        - The count of fetching chunk succeed in current worker.
     - FetchChunkFailCount
-        - The count of fetching chunk failed in current worker.
     - PrimaryPushDataTime
         - The time for a worker to handle a pushData RPC sent from a celeborn client.
     - ReplicaPushDataTime
         - The time for a worker to handle a pushData RPC sent from a celeborn worker by replicating.
     - WriteDataHardSplitCount
-        - The count of writing PushData or PushMergedData to HARD_SPLIT partition in current worker.
     - WriteDataSuccessCount
-        - The count of writing PushData or PushMergedData succeed in current worker.
     - WriteDataFailCount
-        - The count of writing PushData or PushMergedData failed in current worker.
     - ReplicateDataFailCount
-        - The count of replicating PushData or PushMergedData failed in current worker.
     - ReplicateDataWriteFailCount
-        - The count of replicating PushData or PushMergedData failed caused by write failure in peer worker.
     - ReplicateDataCreateConnectionFailCount
-        - The count of replicating PushData or PushMergedData failed caused by creating connection failed in peer worker.
     - ReplicateDataConnectionExceptionCount
-        - The count of replicating PushData or PushMergedData failed caused by connection exception in peer worker.
     - ReplicateDataFailNonCriticalCauseCount
-        - The count of replicating PushData or PushMergedData failed caused by non-critical exception in peer worker.
     - ReplicateDataTimeoutCount
-        - The count of replicating PushData or PushMergedData failed caused by push timeout in peer worker.
     - PushDataHandshakeFailCount
-        - The count of PushDataHandshake failed in current worker.
     - RegionStartFailCount
-        - The count of RegionStart failed in current worker.
     - RegionFinishFailCount
-        - The count of RegionFinish failed in current worker.
     - PrimaryPushDataHandshakeTime
-        - PrimaryPushDataHandshake means handle PushData of primary partition location.
     - ReplicaPushDataHandshakeTime
-        - ReplicaPushDataHandshake means handle PushData of replica partition location.
     - PrimaryRegionStartTime
-        - PrimaryRegionStart means handle RegionStart of primary partition location.
     - ReplicaRegionStartTime
-        -  ReplicaRegionStart means handle RegionStart of replica partition location.
     - PrimaryRegionFinishTime
-        - PrimaryRegionFinish means handle RegionFinish of primary partition location.
     - ReplicaRegionFinishTime
-        - ReplicaRegionFinish means handle RegionFinish of replica partition location
     - PausePushDataTime
         - The time for a worker to stop receiving pushData from clients because of back pressure.
     - PausePushDataAndReplicateTime